James Reardon-Anderson

-James Reardon-Anderson (April 1, 1944 – November 27, 2022) was an American academic administrator and scholar on China and the Middle East.
-He was the Sun Yat-sen Professor of Chinese Studies at Georgetown University, the founding Dean of its Qatar campus, and director of the Master of Science in Foreign Service program.
-Additionally, he was the interim Dean of the Edmund A. Walsh School of Foreign Service from 2013 to 2015.
+James Reardon-Anderson (April 1, 1944 – November 27, 2022) was an American sinologist, historian, and academic administrator.
+He was the Sun Yat-sen Professor of Chinese Studies at Georgetown University, the founding dean of Georgetown University in Qatar, and the director of the university's Master of Science in Foreign Service program.
+He was also the interim dean of the Edmund A. Walsh School of Foreign Service from 2013 to 2015.

-Reardon-Anderson was a graduate of Williams College and Columbia University.
-He was the author of five books on Chinese history, including The Study of Change: Chemistry in China, 1840–1949, which is considered "the first full-length study of the history of a modern science in China."
+Reardon-Anderson was the author of five books on Chinese history, including The Study of Change: Chemistry in China, 1840–1949, which is considered "the first full-length study of the history of a modern science in China."

-Early life, education, and family
+Early life and education

 Reardon-Anderson was born on April 1, 1944.
 He grew up in Farmington, Michigan.
-He obtained a B.A. in History from Williams College before earning an M.A. and Ph.D. from Columbia University in 1975.
+He obtained a B.A. in history from Williams College before earning an M.A. and Ph.D. from Columbia University in 1975.